↑

 Create!

-Whoopie Pie Batter in a Silver Bowl
+Whoopie Pie Batter in a Silver Bowl with 2 beaters over a wood background

-Whoopie Pie Batter on a Silpat Mat
+6 Whoopie Pie cakes on a Silpat Mat before baking

 For larger whoopie pies, add 18 evenly sized (as best you can!) scoops of the batter on to Silpat-lined baking sheets in a round shape.
 You can also pipe the circles using a large piping tip and pastry bag for more even results.

-Baked Whoopie Pies on a Silpat Mat
+6 Baked Whoopie Pies cakes on a Silpat Mat

-Orange Cake Icing in a Silver Bowl
+Orange Cake Icing in a Silver Bowl over a wood background

 Meanwhile add the vanilla icing to a small bowl.
 Mix in orange food coloring gel until well blended and you reach the desired color.

-Orange Cake Icing Piped onto a Whoopie Pie
+Orange Cake Icing Piped onto a Whoopie Pie on a wood table

-A Single Smaller Whoopie Pie
+A Single Smaller Whoopie Pie being held up

 Decorate and Present!

-A quick, yet festive, way to decorate these Halloween Whoopie Pies is to use black sprinkles or edible cake sparkles, if you can find them!
+A quick, yet festive, way to decorate these Halloween Whoopie Pies is to use black sprinkles or edible cake sparkles, if you can find them.

-Large Whoopie Pies on a Black Plate
+3 Large Whoopie Pies stacked on a Black Plate

-Simply sprinkle on the black sprinkles once the whoopie pies are assembled.
+Simply sprinkle on the black sprinkles once the Whoopie Pies are assembled.

 How to Make Halloween Whoopie Pie Spiders

-Halloween Whoopie Pie Spiders on a Wood Board
+2 Whoopie Pie Spiders on a Wood Board

-To make Halloween Whoopie Pie Spiders, use 4 pieces of black licorice for the legs.
-Lay the licorice onto the icing before topping with the second whoopie pie.
+To make Halloween Whoopie Pie Spiders, use 4 pieces of black rope licorice for the legs.
+Lay the licorice onto the icing before topping with the second Whoopie Pie.
 Use a little bite of extra cake icing to stick candy eyes onto the tops of the pies.
-You may want to color your cake icing black (or use chocolate flavor!) for this version.

 How to Stencil Designs onto Halloween Whoopie Pies